skshahidur/predict_email_timing/README.md

 $ cd ../pairfinance
 $ python serve.py
 ```
-The end point is at
+The end point is at `http://127.0.0.1:5000/pairfinance`.
+Please follow the presentation folder for more details on this.